Do you feel that you do not write enough?

 Credits: ©2014 Kevin Mendez and Barbara Oakley

-For a given task, the brain can be either in the focused mode the diffused mode.
+For a given task, the brain can be either in the focused mode or the diffused mode.
 Mixing up our writing and editing causes us to switch between these two modes, breaking the flow of our thought.
 When we separate the two, our diffuse mode can take center-stage when we write, while the focused mode can take over when we edit.

 The world has now shifted from writing on paper to typing on computer screens.
 This transition allows us to separate writing and editing with minimal cost and effort.
 We could first produce a written draft and edit it through several iterations.
 But we need to correct our longstanding habits to fully harness the benefits of the digital medium.